If you are using a Wordpress website, but need some assistance for integrating Google Tag Manager (GTM) into it, you’ve come to the right place.

 If you are new to GA, please read how to Get started with Analytics.
 I am assuming that you already have a Google Analytics account.
 Follow the steps below for creating a new pageview tag in GTM.

-Inside your container create a new tag and select Google Analytics tag template.
+1. Inside your container create a new tag.

-Choose the track type as ‘Page View’ and click continue.
-Additional kinds of tracking will let you know what other things you can track.
+5. Choose the track type as ‘Page View’ and click continue.

 This simple tag will allow you to receive data in google analytics such as the number of users visiting your site, pages they are viewing, their time on site, bounce rate and much more.